apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 kubectl delete pods mycluster-mysql-0 mycluster-mysql-1 mycluster-mysql-2 -n demo
 ```

-After the pods are deleted, return to the Prometheus alert panel to see the triggered alert.
+After the pods are deleted, return to the Prometheus alert panel, refresh the tab to see the triggered alert.

 ::image-box
 ---
-src: __static__/alert-triggerred.png
+src: __static__/alert-firing.png
-alt: 'Triggered Alert'
+alt: 'Firing Alert'
 ---
 ::